NoahGdev/Coinmarket-Data-Monitor/README.md

+A simple python script that uses an API to monitor the price of a certain Crypto Token and send a Webhook mwssage when the price changes.

-You can see details here on how to make your own version of this: https://coinmarketcap.com/api/documentation/v1/
+>You can see details here on how to make your own version of this: https://coinmarketcap.com/api/documentation/v1/